loda-lang/loda-programs/programs/oeis/list3.md

 * [A313801](http://oeis.org/A313801) ([L30 program](313/A313801.asm)): Coordination sequence Gal.5.291.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313802](http://oeis.org/A313802) ([L21 program](313/A313802.asm)): Coordination sequence Gal.6.209.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313836](http://oeis.org/A313836) ([L21 program](313/A313836.asm)): Coordination sequence Gal.3.23.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313862](http://oeis.org/A313862) ([L98 program](313/A313862.asm)): Coordination sequence Gal.6.354.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313873](http://oeis.org/A313873) ([L12 program](313/A313873.asm)): Coordination sequence Gal.3.21.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313875](http://oeis.org/A313875) ([L36 program](313/A313875.asm)): Coordination sequence Gal.4.134.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313900](http://oeis.org/A313900) ([L33 program](313/A313900.asm)): Coordination sequence Gal.6.621.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.